StarCodes2/alx-low_level_programming/0x1E-search_algorithms/README.md

 # 0x1E.
 C - Search Algorithms
 ## Files:
-** search_algos.h: ** Header file included in all .c files contains function prototypes and struct defination.
+- **search_algos.h:** Header file included in all .c files contains function prototypes and struct defination.
-** 0-linear.c: ** Contains a function that searches for a value in an array of integers using the Linear search algorithm
+- **0-linear.c:** Contains a function that searches for a value in an array of integers using the Linear search algorithm
+- **1-binary.c:** Contains a function that searches for a value in a sorted array of integers using the Binary search algorithm